 I was taken by surprise a little by this, and it took me a moment to gather my thoughts.

 “Nothing special, why?”

 “Well, there's a thing going on at the Carpenter's Arms on the Common this evening and I'm planning on going and getting something to eat there.
 I wondered if you'd like to come?”

 I'm not used to being included in social things so I don't always know how to respond.
 I said:

 “What sort of a thing?”

 “Live jazz.
 They do it the first Monday of every month.
 It's very popular, and often quite good music.
+Do you like jazz?”

 Actually I do like jazz so I said so.